X16Community/x16-docs/X16 Reference - 09 - Sound Programming.md

 | `ym_release` | `$C084` | YM2151 | Release a note on a channel.
 If a note is not playing, this routine has no tangible effect | .A = channel | .C clear = success <br/> .C set = error | none |
 | `ym_trigger` | `$C087` | YM2151 | Trigger the currently configured note on a channel, optionally releasing the channel first depending on the state of the carry flag. | .A = channel <br/>.C clear = release first<br/> .C set = no release | .C clear = success <br/> .C set = error | none |
 | `ym_write` | `$C08A` | YM2151 | Write a value to one of the YM2151 registers and to the in-RAM shadow copy.
 If the selected register is a TL register, attenuation will be applied before the value is written.
 Writes which affect which operators are carriers will have TL values for that channel appropriately recalculated and rewritten | .A = value <br/>.X = YM register address | .C clear = success <br/> .C set = error | .A .X |

+## A note on semitones (get it?)

+It may be advantageous to consider storing note data internally as the MIDI representation with a fractional component if you want things like pitch slides to behave the same way between the PSG and YM2151.

+Essentially, it can be thought of as an 8.8 fixed point 16-bit number.

+The YM2151 handles semitones differently than the PSG and requires converting the MIDI note to the appropriate KC value using `notecon_midi2fm`.
+KF is the fractional semitone (albeit with only the top 6-bits used) and requires no conversion.

+The PSG, by contrast, operates with linear pitch which is why `notecon_midi2psg` also takes the fractional component (y) as input.

+Thus, if you manage all your pitch slides using MIDI notes along with a fractional component, you can then convert this directly over to PSG or YM2151 as required and end up with the same pitch (or close enough to it).

 ## Direct communication with the YM2151 and VERA PSG vs API